CandelaOlha/CandelaOlha/README.md

 👋 Hi there!
 My name is Candela.
 I'm a UX designer and frontend developer from Buenos Aires, Argentina.

-Currently, I am looking for my first job as a frontend developer in a company that allows me to keep learning and grow professionally.
+Currently, I am looking for my first job as a frontend developer in a company that allows me to keep learning and growing professionally.

 ## Education